 The higher up you go in auto leadership, the more you need to know about things outside your initial area of expertise.
-Salesmen need to understand more about fixed ops.
-Finance professionals need to learn more about the intricacies of product.
+Salespeople need to understand more about fixed ops.
+Finance professionals need to learn more about the intricacies of a product.
 Service experts need to become familiar with marketing.

 Interested in learning how Mastermind’s dealership training or predictive analytics solutions can help improve your dealership’s culture?
-Contact us to learn more.
+Request a free demo to learn more.